Audio Version [click the globe to change language]

 Having been there, ranking pages back when Google wasn’t even around, I’m blown away by the opportunity that this presents.
 My mum could get traffic to a blog if she wanted to, just by tweeting about her content!

-You should embrace this opportunity and leverage the shit out of it my friend.
+You should embrace this opportunity and leverage the hell out of it.

 If you haven’t yet, set up the following:

 - any other social network that is relevant right now

 And start promoting your content.
 Find ways to promote yourself without pissing people off.
 Be cool.
 Share stuff.
 Give value.
 Then promote.
 But promote value.